mrayson/kdv_uncertainty/README.md

 Rayson et al., 2018, Prediction of nonlinear internal wave amplitude in shelf seas with uncertainty quantification, **in preparation**
 See status [here](https://github.com/mrayson/kdv_uncertainty/blob/master/paper-status.md):

+## Important scripts

+ - `scripts/estimate_a0_harmonic_pymc3.py': estimate the a0 parameters using harmonics only
+ - `scripts/estimate_a0_harmonic_arn_pymc3.py': estimate the a0 parameters using harmonics plus an autoregresive residual
+ -

 ## Other repositories

 The following code repositories are linked to this project: